BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

 ------------------------------------------

-Received this book as a gift from my grandfather.
+I received this book as a gift from my grandfather when I was around college age.
 He had excellent taste in books, and in many other things.
-He was a medical doctor with strong well-developed intellectual passions outside of medicine.
+He was a medical doctor with well-developed intellectual passions outside of medicine.
 They included mathematics, computing, and philosophy.

 Each chapter is a different breakthrough scientific paper from the 20th century, as well as commentary on it.